Compatibility of trapped ions and dielectrics at cryogenic temperatures

 The integral is taken over the volume $V$ of the dielectric bulk and $i$ and $j$ index over the three spatial dimensions.
 Here, $k_B$ is the Boltzmann constant, $T$ is the temperature of the dielectric, $q$ is the ion charge, $\epsilon_0$ is the vacuum permittivity, and $\epsilon_r\tan\delta$ is the imaginary part of the complex relative permittivity of the dielectric.
 This power spectral density is related to the motional heating rate $\dot{\bar{n}}$ for a mode along axis $\hat{\beta}$ at angular frequency $\omega$ according to~\cite{Turchette2000, brownnutt_iontrap_2015}

 where $m$ is the ion mass and $\hbar$ is the reduced Planck's constant.
-Eqs. (\ref{eq:S_E}) and (\ref{eq:nbar}) connect the measured heating rates to the intrinsic dielectric properties given the trap and dielectric geometry.
+Equations (\ref{eq:S_E}) and (\ref{eq:nbar}) connect the measured heating rates to the intrinsic dielectric properties given the trap and dielectric geometry.

-In Fig.~\ref{fig:2}(a), $\vec{E}$ is determined at various ion-fiber distances by adding compensation voltages to the applied voltages on the dc electrodes so that the ion's equilibrium position is at the rf null in the $y$-$z$ plane and the defined dc well minimum in $x$.
-The compensation voltages are calculated based on electrostatic modeling of the trap electrode geometry to produce a known, spatially uniform electric field at the ion position without changing the potential curvature.
-The voltages required to compensate in the three directions yield $\vec{E}$.
-For the radial directions, the ion is moved to the rf null line (minimizing rf micromotion) by iteratively reducing either the motional excitation that occurs from modulating the pseudopotential amplitude at the secular frequency~\cite{home_normalmodes_2011} or the micromotion sideband Rabi frequency of the $\ket{\downarrow}\leftrightarrow\ket{\uparrow}$ transition~\cite{berkeland_minimization_1998}. $E_x$ is found by relaxing the axial confinement and measuring the resulting ion displacement on the camera.
-For small displacements $\Delta x$ and assuming $E_x$ is uniform, $E_x=m\omega^2\Delta x/q$.
-Alternatively, an $x$ compensation voltage is added to the dc electrodes until the ion displacement is minimized.
-We have confirmed that $E_x$ extracted from these methods agree for small ion displacements of a few $\mu$m.
-The three components of $\vec{E}$ for multiple ion-fiber distances are shown in Fig.~\ref{fig:2}(a).
+In Figure~\ref{fig:2}(a), the three components of $\vec{E}$ are determined at various ion-fiber distances by adding compensation voltages to the applied voltages on the dc electrodes so that the ion's equilibrium position is at the rf null in the $y$-$z$ plane and the unperturbed dc well minimum in $x$~\cite{supplement}.
 Data for a single ion-fiber distance were taken on the same day, while the full set of measurements was completed within one week.
 The stray fields are small enough that we can compensate them fully in all three directions over the full range of ion-fiber distances shown without exceeding $ \pm10 \textrm{ V}$ applied to the dc electrodes.
 The position of the optical fiber on the trap influences the magnitude of $\vec{E}$. $E_y$ is small relative to the other components due to the approximate $y$-symmetry of the optical fiber about the rf null line, while $E_z$ is the largest component because the field lines from the fiber terminate in the $z$ direction at the trap surface, normal to the conducting trap electrodes.